mac-360/Inventory-Sale-Mangement-System-OOP-in-C-plus-plus/README.md

 ## *Note:*
 This is a simplified inventory management system and may not be suitable for large-scale or production use.
 Additional features like data validation, error handling, and security measures should be implemented for real-world applications.

-## If you have any inquiries or require further clarification regarding the code, please feel free to contact me via email at akhyach307@gmail.com or l227461@lhr.nu.edu.pk.
+##' If you have any inquiries or require further clarification regarding the code, please feel free to contact me via email at akhyach307@gmail.com or l227461@lhr.nu.edu.pk.
 Your valuable feedback concerning this matter would be highly appreciated.
-Thank you for your kind attention and assistance.
+Thank you for your kind attention and assistance.'